Constructions of torsion-free countable, amenable, weakly mixing groups: The first construction of torsion-free WM groups

-\begin{lem} Let $G$ be a countable group.
-There exists a countable group $H$ and an embedding of $G$ into $H$ such that $G\le [H,H]$, and the following properties hold. \begin{itemize} \item[a)] If $G$ is torsion-free, then $H$ is torsion-free, and if $G$ is locally indicable, then $H$ is locally indicable. \item[b)] If $G$ is solvable of derived length $s$, then $H$ is solvable of derived length $\le s+1$. \item[c)] If $G$ is amenable, then $H$ is amenable of the same type amenability as $G$ is. \item[d)] If $G$ is (right) ordered, then $H$ is also (right) orderable with an order extending the order on $G$. \end{itemize} \end{lem} \begin{proof} Take $H_0$ to be the unrestricted wreath product of $G$ and $\Z$, $H_0=G^\Z\rtimes\Z$.
+\begin{lem} Let $G$ be a group and $H$ a subgroup of the unrestricted wreath product $G^{\Z} \rtimes \Z$. \begin{enumerate}[label=(\alph*)] \item If $G$ is torsion-free, then $H$ is torsion-free. \item If $G$ is locally indicable, then $H$ is locally indicable. \item If $G$ is solvable of derived length $s$, then $H$ is solvable of derived length $\le s+1$. \item If $G$ is amenable, then $H$ is amenable. \end{enumerate} Suppose moreover that $G$ is countable.
+There exists a countable subgroup $H$ of $G^{\Z} \rtimes \Z$ with the following properties. \begin{enumerate}[label=(\alph*)] \item $G$ is a subgroup of $[H,H]$. \item If $G$ is amenable, then $H$ is amenable of the same type of amenability as $G$. \item If $G$ is (right) ordered, then $H$ is also (right) orderable with an order extending the order on $G$. \end{enumerate} \end{lem}